-19. If any person who is asked to act in a decision-making role in the case has a conflict of interest in relation to any part of the allegations or a connection with the Appellant or the Institution which creates a real danger of bias, or which could cause others to think it could influence his/her decision, he/she shall declare an interest and decline to serve.
+19. If any person who is asked to act in a decision-making role in the case has a conflict of interest in relation to any part of the allegations or a connection with the Appellant or the Institution which creates a real danger of bias, or which could cause others to think it could influence their decision, they shall declare an interest and decline to serve.